AdrianaPineda/iOSGOMobileSampleApp/README.md

 # iOSGOMobileSampleApp

 ## Requirements
+1. Create the universal framework: https://github.com/AdrianaPineda/FrameworkGOMobileSample
-1. After creating the universal framework, add `FrameworkGOMobileSample.framework` in the root of the Sample App project
+2. After creating the universal framework, add `FrameworkGOMobileSample.framework` in the root of the Sample App project
-2. Run the app
+3. Run the app

 ## Known issues
 * Bitcode is not supported because the framework included `FrameworkGOMobileSample.framework` does not support it.
 The project has bitcode disabled.
 (Build Settings > Enable Bitcode > No).